miguelsrmv/42Porto-Transcendence/srcs/requirements/backend/NOTES.md

 - When testing locally, an `.env` file is required with the DATABASE_URL key, in the project root directory `.`

 ## TODOs
-- Update API documentation
+- Update file structure
-- Test newly created routes (match and tournament related)
+- Test edge cases
+- Add match creation logic in tournaments
 - Add more tests